itsUdit24/cpp/README.md

 # cpp
-To work on your GitHub repository from your local machine using VS Code, follow these steps:
+To work on your GitHub repository from your local machine using VS Code, follow out these steps:

 ### **Step 1: Clone the Repository to Your Local Machine**
 1. Open **GitHub** and navigate to your repository.